Learn Key Skills to Influence Business Decision-Making

 What is the difference between a Business Management degree and a Business Administration degree?

-While both degrees offer core courses in topics ranging from economics to finance to marketing, their overall focuses are different.
-Business management emphasizes management, planning and organizing while business administration allows you to specialize in an area of day-to-day business operation.
+While both degrees offer core courses in topics ranging from economics to finance to marketing, their overall focuses differ.
+Business management emphasizes managing, planning and organizing while business administration allows you to specialize in an area of business operation.

-Business management concentrates on organizational operations and processes.
-It focuses on how to oversee a business department's day-to-day operations.
-That means you’ll learn skills like how to market a business, manage staff and processes and develop growth strategies.
+Business management concentrates on organizational operations and processes to help you oversee a business department's day-to-day operations.
+You’ll have the opportunity to learn skills like how to market a business, manage staff and processes and develop growth strategies.